Look Who's Talking Too: Sequel

-The film was followed by a sequel titled, Look Who's Talking Now! in 1993.
+The film was followed by a sequel titled Look Who's Talking Now! in 1993.
 Once again co-starring John Travolta and Kirstie Alley, alongside David Gallagher and Tabitha Lupien as Mikey and Julie respectively, the film centers around the introduction of two pet dogs to the family.
-The two animals, an Irish-wire fox terrier mutt and a white coat poodle who compete for the family's affection, were voiced by Danny DeVito and Diane Keaton, respectively.
+The two animals, Irish-wire fox terrier mutt Rocks and white coat poodle Daphne, who compete for the family's affection were voiced by Danny DeVito and Diane Keaton, respectively.